csserra3/Volleyball-Database/README.md

-# CPSC 304 Project

-## Summary of project:
+# Volleyball Database

 This database includes information about the competitive volleyball scene in BC, such as players, coaches, clubs, facilities, and tournaments.
 It is designed to serve as a centralized hub for various users within the volleybal community to keep track and have access to any information they desire.

-Tech Stack we'll be using: PHP + HTML; Oracle
+Tech Stack: PHP + HTML; Oracle